monikase/AI_Ethics/Fairness_Implementation_Playbook/1_FAST.md

 - It will provide the team-level foundation for organizational fairness governance outlined in **Organizational Integration Toolkit**.
 - Ceremony modifications will include review points for architecture-specific fairness considerations from **Advanced Architecture Cookbook**.
-- Document templates will reference regulatory requirements addressed in **Regulatory Compliance Guide**.
+- Scrum artifacts and fairness evidence produced by this toolkit directly feed the governance gates, documentation requirements, and audit trails defined in the **Regulatory Compliance Guide**.